rickkbarbosa/apt_lazy_install/README.md

 ============

 This script must run as root.
-Important: If your VGA card IS NOT an Nvidia-based, comment the line containing "*apt-get install -y nvidia-current nvidia-settings*"
+Important: This script actually supports Intel Graphics and Nvidia-based VGA Cards.
+If your VGA card IS NOT no one these, comment the lines on the section "*VGA Card*"

     git clone https://github.com/rickkbarbosa/apt_lazy_install.git
     chmod +x apt_lazy_install/apt_lazy_install.sh